-This county seat is situated in the east-central part of Washington County.
+This county seat is in Washington County, where the Texas Declaration of Independence was drafted and signed.
 It is home to more than 120 historic sites and markers, including many from the Texas Revolution era.
-The Texas Declaration of Independence was drafted and signed in this county, which was part of the league of land granted to settlers under the colonization laws of Coahuila and Texas.
 Its predominantly German population began settling here in the 1860s.
-Blinn College, Texas first county-owned junior college, was founded in 1883.

 Bluebonnets and other wildflowers bloom in profusion here in March and April.
 The chamber of commerce provides a free "Bluebonnet Trails" map that outlines the most scenic route.